Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 # Pose Detection

 Pose Detection is a new feature of Media Vision Inference API since Tizen 6.0.
 This feature provides landmark detection.
-Besides, it defines landmarks and parts of a human body to help detect a human pose with Motion Capture (MoCap) file, which you can create or edit using various tools.
+Besides, it defines landmarks and parts of a human body to help detect a human pose with a Motion Capture (MoCap) file, which you can create or edit using various tools.

 ## Background